AngryBacteria/ba-gujen1-steij14/shared/README.md

 - **logger.py:** A simple logger implementation that logs to the console and to a file.
 The format inside the console is multicolored indicating the levels of logs (INFO, WARNING, ERROR, DEBUG).
 Both the console and file logs have a timestamp and the name of the file that the log was called from.
-- **model_utils.py:** Functions to interact with the LLMs are stored in here.
-This mainly includes the following
+- **clm_model_utils.py:** Functions to interact with the Deocder LLMs are stored in here.
+This mainly includes the following functionalities:
-functionalities:
   - Loading Model and Tokenizer for the usage in the project.
   - Patching Model and Tokenizer with special prompt/chat formats.
 This includes saving it into the Model/Tokenizer and expanding the vocabulary.
 If you want to add new formats you can check out this